phuhao00/game_news/README.md

 ## Data Storage

-Articles are stored persistently in SQLite with the following features:
+Articles are stored persistently in either PostgreSQL or SQLite with the following features:
 - Automatic cleanup of articles older than 7 days
 - Efficient lookup by ID
 - Sorting by publication date
 - Content caching
 - User management with password hashing
 - Bookmark system

+The application automatically detects if a PostgreSQL database is available and connects to it.
+If not, it falls back to SQLite for simpler setups.

 ## Mobile App Version